-Introduction to Journalism Introduction to Multi-Media Yearbook Staff Staff Introduction to Journalism This is an introductory course in mass media for students interested in serving on the yearbook staff.
-Course Code: 200051 Introduction to Multi-Media Publications This is an introductory course for students interested in serving on the Trojan News staff.
-Course Code: 520011 Yearbook Staff This is an advanced course for students serving on the Trojan Yearbook staff.
-Course Code: 802202 Trojan News Staff This is a one credit course, proficient level, course is for students interested in serving on the Trojan News staff.
-Course Code: 282100 curriculum.
-Creating, presenting, responding and connecting drive critical thinking, meaning, reflection, production and assessment to understand how visual arts communicate ideas and allow for self-expression.
+Students respond to personal experiences and express ideas using a variety of traditional and contemporary media while effectively applying the elements of art and principles of design to create original works of art.
+Safe practices and proper use of tools and materials are emphasized.
+Visual Arts II This one credit course, intermediate level, is the second of a sequential high school curriculum.
+Creating, presenting, responding and connecting drive critical thinking, meaning, reflection, production and assessment to further understand how visual arts communicate ideas and allows for self-expression.
+Through exploration and experimentation, this course provides students with a more in depth study of foundations in studio processes, art criticism, aesthetics, and art history.
+Students respond to personal experiences and express ideas using a variety of traditional and contemporary media while effectively applying the elements of art and principles of design to create original works of art.
+Safe practices and proper use of tools and materials are emphasized.
+Course Code: 05154G1002 Visual Arts III This one credit course, accomplished level, is the third of a sequential high school curriculum.
+Creating, presenting, responding and connecting drive critical thinking, meaning, reflection, production and assessment to understand how visual arts communicate ideas and allows for self-expression.
 Through continued exploration and experimentation, this course provides students with a comprehensive study in studio processes, art criticism, aesthetics, and art history to provide a deeper understanding and appreciation of visual arts.
 Students respond to personal experiences and express ideas using a variety of traditional and contemporary media while effectively applying the elements of art and principles of design to create original works of art.
 Safe practices and proper use of tools and materials are emphasized.
-286300 Visual Arts IV This one credit course, accomplished level, is the third of a sequential high school curriculum.
-Creating, presenting, responding and connecting drive critical thinking, meaning, reflection, production and assessment to understand how visual arts communicate ideas and allow for self-expression.
+Course Code: 05154G1003 Visual Arts IV This one credit course, accomplished level, is the third of a sequential high school curriculum.
+Creating, presenting, responding and connecting drive critical thinking, meaning, reflection, production and assessment to understand how visual arts communicate ideas and allows for self-expression.
 Through continued exploration and experimentation, this course provides students with a comprehensive study in studio processes, art criticism, aesthetics, and art history to provide a deeper understanding and appreciation of visual arts.
 Students respond to personal experiences and express ideas using a variety of traditional and contemporary media while effectively applying the elements of art and principles of design to create original works of art.
 Safe practices and proper use of tools and materials are emphasized.
-Course Code: 286400 AP Studio Art College-level advanced course approved by the College Board Advanced Placement (AP) Program for art and portfolio production.
+Course Code: 05154G1004 AP Studio Art College-level advanced course approved by the College Board Advanced Placement (AP) Program for art and portfolio production.
 In this course students will demonstrate mastery of design in concept, composition, and execution.
 Students will be exposed to a variety of concepts and approaches and learn about documentation skills.
 Students must take the Advanced Placement exam at the completion of this course.
-Course Code: 280103 College Board Introduction to Photography This one credit course, novice level, is the first of a sequential high school course focusing on photography.
+Course Code: 05174E1000 College Board Introduction to Photography This one credit course, novice level, it is the first of a sequential high school course focusing on photography.
 Creating, presenting, responding and connecting drive critical thinking, meaning, reflection, production and assessment to understand how photography communicates ideas and allows for self-expression.
-Through exploration and experimentation, this course provides students with a general foundation of analog photography, elements and principles of design; aesthetics; criticism; art/photography history; evaluation of photographic artwork; proper care and storage of analog photography supplies; integration of appropriate media and techniques; communication of ideas; solution of artistic problems; minimal use of digital photography may be incorporated.
-Course Code: 286102 Dual Enrollment: Enterprise State Community College Art Appreciation ART 100: This course is designed to help the student find personal meaning in works of art and develop a better understanding of the nature and validity of art.
-Emphasis is on the diversity of form and content in original artwork.
-Upon completion, students should understand the fundamentals of art, the materials used, and have a basic overview of the history of art.
-Prerequisites: None Course Code: 900600 \$444 1 credit 3 Collegiate Hours
+Through exploration and experimentation, this course provides students with a general foundation of analog photography, elements and principles of design; aesthetics; criticism; art/photography history; evaluation of photographic artwork; proper care and storage of analog photography supplies; integration of appropriate media and Course Code: 05167G10D1